MallikantiPavan/Housing/README.md

-<h1> 🚢 Titanic Survival Prediction</h1>
+<h1> Housing Pricing Prediction</h1>

-This project predicts whether a passenger survived the Titanic disaster or not using **Logistic Regression**.
+This project predicts the pricing of the House based on features given using **Linear Regression**.
 It is deployed with:
 - **Frontend (Streamlit)** → https://house-pricingprediction.streamlit.app/
 - **Backend (FastAPI)** → https://housing-dh2c.onrender.com/